NoBrainerORM/nobrainer.io/docs/fields.md

 NoBrainer will translate all the references to that field when compiling queries and reading models back from the database.

-The only place you need to be careful is when using RQL, including passing RQL lambda.
-NoBrainer does not translate aliases with user provided RQL code.

 A simple index declared on an aliased field carries the name of alias in the database, unless specified otherwise by an `:store_as` option on the index.

-Warning: aliases are not applied when passing raw RQL to NoBrainer, for example in lambda expressions.
+**Warning**: When passing raw RQL to NoBrainer, aliases do not get translated.

 ## Lazy Fetching